DiegoB2003/Cat-Chaos/README.md

 Team Members: Arlette Diaz, Nick Filipov, Diego Bravo

+# Assignment 8
+### Arlette Diaz:
+-

+### Nick Filipov:
+-

+### Diego Bravo:
+- Adjusted the breaking sound volume so it isn’t too loud.
+- Adjusted music volume to be a little louder on speakers.
+- Added more jump power-ups to allow players to reach new areas.
+- Added more breakable cups to allow players the opportunity to get higher scores and encourage them to explore new areas.
+- Added toon style shader (aka Cel Shading), which has been applied to some power-up objects to make them pop out a bit more.
+This shader may be further utilized in the next release when we redesign power-ups.

 # Assignment 7
 ### Arlette Diaz:
 - Attack Sound: Added a woosh audio that plays whenever the owner grabs the player.